-The Territorial accounts are programs administered by the Directorate on behalf of the Territory.
-Territorial accounts cannot generate an operating result and must hold nil equity balance.
-This means cash held at year-end is recorded as a payable owed to the Territory Banking Account.
+The Territorial accounts are programs administered by the Directorate on tortail of the Territory.
+Territory technic accounts control by the territory and operating result and much hold in legisly balance.
+This means costs herd at your and is recorded as a payable owed to the Territory Balance in no necessary.